P. Exner's Bulletin Board

 Jan Svarcbach:

-Bound states in a of conic layer,
+Bound states in a of conical layer,

 defended in Prague, Charles U., June 2007